 An outspoken advocate on the need for greater public transit, Councillor Perruzza strongly opposed the scrapping of the Transit City Plan, and has been fighting to bring it back in order to improve gridlock across the city.

-Councillor Perruzza immigrated to Canada at age 9, and has since lived in York West since.
+Councillor Perruzza immigrated to Canada at age 9, and has since lived in Humber River-Black Creek ever since.
 His mother did factory shift work and his father was a carpenter.
 Educated at local schools, Anthony attended St. Jude’s Elementary School, St. Basil’s High School, and is a graduate of York University.